Memory in the Age of AI Agents: Functions: Why Agents Need Memory?

 In agent systems, this biological distinction is operationalized not as a rigid dichotomy but as a processing \textit{continuum}.
 Systems typically initiate this process by logging concrete interaction histories as episodic traces, such as dialogue turns, user actions, and environment states~\citep{zhong2023memorybankenhancinglargelanguage,wang_recmind_2024,Chhikara2025mem0}.
 Subsequent processing stages apply summarization~\citep{wang2025recursivelysummarizingenableslongterm,chen2025compress}, reflection~\citep{DBLP:conf/acl/rmm2025,park2023generativeagentsinteractivesimulacra,wang2025recursivelysummarizingenableslongterm}, entity extraction~\citep{gutiérrez2025hipporagneurobiologicallyinspiredlongterm}, and fact induction~\citep{Rasmussen2025Zep}.
 The resulting abstractions are stored in structures such as vector databases~\citep{zhong2023memorybankenhancinglargelanguage}, key-value stores, or knowledge graphs~\citep{Rasmussen2025Zep,sun2024knowledgegraphtuningrealtime}, governed by procedures for deduplication and consistency checking.
 Through this sequence, raw event streams are gradually transformed into reusable semantic fact bases.

-Functionally, this architecture ensures that the agent exhibits three fundamental properties during interaction: \textbf{consistency}, \textbf{coherence}, and \textbf{adaptability}. \begin{itemize} \item \textbf{Coherence} is reflected in robust context awareness.
-The agent can recall and integrate relevant interaction history, refer to past user inputs, and preserve topical continuity, ensuring responses form a logically connected dialogue rather than isolated utterances. \item \textbf{Consistency} implies stable behavior and self-presentation over time.
-By maintaining a persistent internal state regarding user-specific facts and its own commitments, the agent avoids contradictions and arbitrary changes of stance. \item \textbf{Adaptability} demonstrates the ability to personalize behavior based on stored user profiles and historical feedback.
+Functionally, this architecture ensures that the agent exhibits three fundamental properties during interaction: \textbf{consistency}, \textbf{coherence}, and \textbf{adaptability}. \begin{itemize} \item \textbf{Consistency} implies stable behavior and self-presentation over time.
+By maintaining a persistent internal state regarding user-specific facts and its own commitments, the agent avoids contradictions and arbitrary changes of stance. \item \textbf{Coherence} is reflected in robust context awareness.
+The agent can recall and integrate relevant interaction history, refer to past user inputs, and preserve topical continuity, ensuring responses form a logically connected dialogue rather than isolated utterances. \item \textbf{Adaptability} demonstrates the ability to personalize behavior based on stored user profiles and historical feedback.
 Consequently, response style and decision-making progressively align with the user's specific needs and characteristics. \end{itemize}

 For exposition, we further organize factual memory according to the primary entity it refers to.
 This entity-centric taxonomy, together with representative methods and their technical design choices, is systematically summarized in \autoref{tab:factual_mem}.
 This perspective highlights two central application domains: